javascript-tutorial/en.javascript.info/README.md

 - Russian: [https://github.com/iliakan/javascript-tutorial-ru](https://github.com/iliakan/javascript-tutorial-ru).
 - Chinese: the ongoing translation at [https://github.com/iliakan/javascript-tutorial-cn](https://github.com/iliakan/javascript-tutorial-cn), go ahead and join if you know Chinese.

 If you'd like to translate it into your language then fork the English tutorial and go ahead.
-I can publish the translation with your credits on a domain like fr.javascript.info, or you can do it yourself.
+I can publish the translation with your credits on a domain like fr.javascript.info.

 Please use this repository to file issues and suggest PRs for the text.